marovira/helios-ml/docs/source/getting-started.rst

 ~~~~~~~

 The trainer is the main class that holds the main training, testing, and validation loops.
-In addition, it also the one in charge of ensuring the
+In addition, it is also the one in charge of ensuring the
 :py:class:`~helios.model.model.Model` and the
 :py:class:`~helios.data.datamodule.DataModule` are correctly initialised.
 This involves
 the following: